syoo37/sy0037/_posts/2022-11-08-does-same-shirt-sizes-vary-from-brand-to-another.md

+# Does Same Shirt Sizes Vary from Brand to Another?

-# What is Going on?
+## What is Going on?

 #### Since I was a child, I was curious to know does brand offer the same standards when they say this shirt's size is XL?